 - a.
-Play a player down or the team behind may sometimes be allowed to add a player. - b.
-Pass the ball at least 10 times before shooting and work on passing skills. - c.
-Allow the less skilled players more time on the field. - d.
-Players should be encouraged to take shots on goal with their weaker foot.
+Play a player down or the team behind may sometimes be allowed to add a player - b.
+Pass the ball at least 10 times before shooting and work on passing skills c.
+Allow the less skilled players more time on the field - d.
+Players should be encouraged to take shots on goal with their weaker foo report form available in the office of the Head Referee.